 ACKNOWLEDGEMENTS

-This work was supported by the National Science Foundation (NSF) Frontier Research in Earth Science (FRES) Grant FRES1925990 and the National Aeronautics and Space Administration (NASA) Massachusets Institute of Technology (MIT) Astrobiology node NASA Geobiology grant NNH10ZDA001N-EXO.
-E. Anttila was supported in part by an NSF Graduate Research Fellowship.
+This work was supported by the National Science Foundation (NSF) Frontier Research in Earth Science (FRES) Grant FRES1925990 and the National Aeronautics and Space Administration (NASA) Massachusets Institute of Technology (MIT) Astrobiology node NASA Geobiology grant NNH10ZDA001N-EXO to F.A.
+Macdonald.
+E. Anttila was supported in part by NSF Graduate Research Fellowship (GRFP) 2139319.
 We thank E. Baiarsaikhan, E. Erdene, Sam LoBianco, Peter Otness, and Judy Pu for assistance, stimulating conversations, and camaraderie in the field, and Uyanga Bold for guidance both scientifically and logistically.
-We thank Batsukh Erdene, M. Munkhbataar, and Ariunsanaa Dorj for logistical assistance, and the Ministry of Environment of Mongolia, and rangers and staff of the Khuvsgul Nuur National Park and Khoridol Saaridag Protected Zone for access.
-We thank Galen Halverson and Thi Hao Bui for usage of the stable isotope measurement facilities at McGill University, Ted Present and John Grotzinger for usage of the microXRF at California Institute of Technology, and Andrew Kylander Clark for assistance with LA-ICPMS measurements at UC Santa Barbara.
-We thank Emmy Smith for helpful discussions.
+We thank M. Munkhbataar and Ariunsanaa Dorj for logistical assistance, and the Ministry of Environment of Mongolia, and rangers and staff of the Khuvsgul Nuur National Park and Khoridol Saaridag Protected Zone for logistal assistance, permits, and access.
+We thank Galen Halverson and Thi Hao Bui for usage of the stable isotope measurement facilities at McGill University, Ted Present and John Grotzinger for usage of the microXRF at California Institute of Technology, and Andrew Kylander Clark and John Cottle for assistance with LA-ICPMS measurements at UC Santa Barbara.
+We thank Emmy Smith for helpful discussions, and thank Michael Kipp and an anonymous reviewer for salient comments that directly improved the manuscript.
+Finally, we dedicate this work to the memory of Batsukh Erdene, one of the most knowledgeable, capable, steadfast, and kind individuals, whom we are glad to have known.

 * * *